BestSolution-at/quak/README.md

 # quak Project

-This project uses Quarkus, the Supersonic Subatomic Java Framework.
+quak is a Maven repository server which uses Quarkus, the Supersonic Subatomic Java Framework.

+It can be used to deploy or install artifacts.

+Since it is based on Quarkus, it is fast and lightweight compared to Reposilite, Nexus and Archiva.

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .